Keith-Cancel/VST-2/info/reversing-1.md

 ## Function Signatures
 So let's try figure out the signature of our DLLs only exported function.
 I am going to use snow many here to hopefully speed this up.
 So looking at the assembly and de-compiled code of 64 bit and 32 bit dlls the return values differ in width.
 On windows a plain int is 32 bits.
 So it's not returning an int on 64 bit.
 It's either a large number or a pointer.
 I am going to probably guess returning a pointer, as there are only a few types that expand between 32 bit and 64 bit mainly pointers, or size_t.

 Snowman definitely seems to not be noticing things correctly.
 The 64 bit dlls so far I have looked at only take a single pointer as an argument.
-However 32 bit are showing differnt numbers of arguments when looking at de-compiled code from snowman.
+However 32 bit are showing different numbers of arguments when looking at de-compiled code from snowman.
 Different argument numbers would not make sense for a dll entry point.
 So I need to look more closely at the assembly, and the call stack.

 ![VST 2 Main](./images/funcs2.png)